 Bonaventure House is a transitional living facility for adults with HIV or AIDS, and who were homeless or at risk of becoming homeless.
 It serves as a resource center to assist up to 35 residents in transitioning to independent living.
 Many residents are in recovery and have a history of addiction.

 Chicago Family Partners formerly WACA (The Westside Association for Community Action) is a community-based, social service agency that has provided a wide range of critical services to residents within Chicago’s westside communities for over 40 years.

 Children of Peace Elementary (PreK-8) is a parochial school with programs for the deaf/hard-of-hearing/hearing.
 It is on the UIC campus, across from our building.

 Chinese American Service League connects families and individuals in the greater Chicago Chinese community with the vital support they need, such as ensuring our seniors live full and independent lives with dignity.

 El Valor serves adults with mild to moderate intellectual disabilities in community group homes and a day program.
 The day program includes activity groups as well as a computer lab and fitness activities.
 There is also a healthy lifestyles program run by the UIC OT department.

-Esperanza School serves children and young adults with a variety of moderate to severe developmental disabilities, primarily autism, as well as behavior needs.
+Esperanza Community Services is a community center for children and adults with disabilities.
+It includes a day program for adults and a school serving children and young adults with a variety of moderate to severe developmental disabilities, primarily autism, as well as behavior needs.
 The school is a private, therapeutic day school and provides a bilingual Spanish-English environment.

 Marjorie Kovler Center helps transform the lives of refugees recovering from the complex consequences of politically-sanctioned torture.
 Kovler Center provides medical, mental health, and social services as well as a bi-monthly cooking group for survivors, gardening, and computer and English classes.